jeremytammik/tbc/a/1500_devday_dict.md

 **Answer 4:** If you are certain that Worksharing will not be involved, there’s not much difference between using `ProjectInfo` and `DataStorage`, except that using `DataStorage` provides better encapsulation from another add-in accidentally deleting your data from `ProjectInfo` when it accesses its own.

 If Worksharing is to be involved, you should definitely avoid using the `ProjectInfo` instance.

+Please refer to [The Building Coder topic group on extensible storage](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.23) for more information on it in all its aspects.